Ourcresta/Course-Factory/replit.md

 ## Admin Authentication

-Production security implemented with OTP-based authentication:
+Production security implemented with separate Sign In and Sign Up flows:

-### Authentication Flow
+### Sign In Flow (Email + Password only)
 1. Admin enters email and password on login page
 2. Server validates credentials against bcrypt-hashed password (12 rounds)
+3. If valid, JWT token issued immediately with 12-hour expiry
+4. No OTP required for existing admin sign in

+### Sign Up Flow (Email + Password + OTP)
+1. New user enters username, email, and password
+2. Server creates user with `pending_admin` role
-3. If valid, 6-digit OTP is generated and sent via Resend API
+3. 6-digit OTP is generated and sent to admin approval email (ourcresta@gmail.com) via Resend API
-4. OTP is stored in database with 5-minute expiry and max 3 attempts
+4. OTP stored in database with 5-minute expiry and max 3 attempts
-5. Admin enters OTP to complete verification
+5. New user enters OTP (obtained from admin)
-6. JWT token issued with 12-hour expiry
+6. User role updated to `admin` and JWT token issued

 ### Security Features
 - **Password Hashing**: bcrypt with 12 rounds